oortsang/jaxhps-scattering/README.md

-# hps_gpu
+# ha-hps
-Experiments and development for HPS solvers on GPU
+Hardware Acceleration for HPS Methods in Two and Three Dimensions

 ## How to use this repository:
 Set up the environment with conda: